 THE MOMMA AND HER BABY:

 Before I get into Cabral’s podcast, I’ll give you a brief background on the Cow herself.
 On most modern U.S. Dairy farms when a Holstein (most dairy cows are of this variety) delivers a calf, her baby is allowed to stay with her for up to 14 days.
-The calf is usually removed within three days.
+Though the calf is usually removed within three days.
 As the mother/calf bond intensifies over time, delayed separation can cause extreme stress on both cow and calf.
 (1) Because her milk is for human consumption and not for her baby, the calf is either given a commercial formula, or milk that has been deemed unfit for human consumption.

 All animals (humans included) bond with their babies, it is intrinsic to their survival.
-It is not uncommon to hear a Momma cow bellow when her baby is taken from her.
+It is not uncommon to hear a momma cow bellow when her baby is taken from her.
 Noted psychiatrist and author Dr. Oliver Sacks, discussed a visit that he and Temple Grandin once made to a dairy farm: “When we arrived, we heard many cows bellowing, causing a very loud and unnerving sound.”
 Temple commented, “They must have separated the calves from the cows this morning,” and indeed, that was exactly the case.
 (2)

 Female calves are reared to follow in their mother’s footsteps, but male calves are either put in small “veal” crates or they’re culled.
 Most veal slaughter comes from dairy calves, (3) and culled is a benign way of saying they are not deemed useful and they’re killed.